 The Problem

 One organisation controls every digital system the NHS in Wales depends on.
-In March 2025, the Welsh Government placed it under its highest tier of intervention — across all nine of its biggest projects, at the same time, under the same leadership.
+In March 2025, the Welsh Government placed it under Level 3 intervention — Enhanced Monitoring — across all nine of its biggest projects, at the same time, under the same leadership.
 This is how it happened.

 What Is DHCW?